noelmcloughlin/iot-edge-stepping-stones/blynk/README.rst

 OS setup
 ========

-* Setup your iot platform access tokens how you like.
-This example uses `~/.bash_profile` to manage as environment variables.
-Remember to use `sudo -E` for scripts needing elevated privledges.
+* Setup iot platform access tokens how you like.
+I use `~/.bash_profile` to manage as environment variables.
+Remember `sudo -E` for scripts needing elevated privledges.

 .. code-block:: bash